Tyler Posey Smooches His New Girlfriend and 7 More Things You Didn't See on TV at the 2017 MTV VMAs

 5. Shawn Mendes Is Stoked on Taylor Swift's New Song: E!
 News' Sibley Scoles caught up with the "Treat You Better" singer ahead of the show during which he couldn't help but praise Swift's new single "Look What You Made Me Do."
 As you may recall, he opened for Swift's 1989 World Tour in 2015.

-"It's bad ass," he told us, adding, "I'm really excited she's coming back.
+"It's bad ass," he told us of her new music, adding, "I'm really excited she's coming back.
 I've missed her."

 6. Amber Rose May Drop a Verse: The model—who looked unrecognizable with her new, brunette 'do—also joined us with her man, 21 Savage, ahead of the show.
 When we asked the rapper about new music and the potential for the couple to collaborate in the future, Rose joked that she's going to drop a rap song...which would be written by her man, of course!